-The client computer belonging to LAN uses the TOE through the printer driver, the fax driver, and the Web browser.
+The client computer connected via the LAN uses the TOE through the printer driver, the fax driver, and the Web browser.
 The client computer performs not only communication of document data to the TOE, but also an operation of some management functions and status checking of the TOE via the Web browser.